Tovačov: Sights

-The town can be characterized as the oldest Renaissance urban establishment in the country.
+The town can be characterised as the oldest Renaissance urban establishment in the country.
 The town square was founded in 1475.
 Among the most valuable monuments is the town hall with a Renaissance portal.
 The fountain on the town square is from 1692.

 The main landmark is the Tovačov Castle.
 It was originally a fortress from the second half of the 11th century and later a water fortress, rebuilt by the Cimburk family in the 15th century.
 The castle tower was finished in 1492 and is 92 m high.
 Its Renaissance portal from the same year is the oldest Renaissance monument north of the Alps.

 The synagogue from the 15th century and the Jewish cemetery belong to the oldest in the Czech Republic.
-Today the former synagogue serves as a prayer houses of the Czechoslovak Hussite Church.
+Today the former synagogue serves as a prayer house of the Czechoslovak Hussite Church.

-There is the Memorial of the Battle of Tobitschau near Hradecký Pond.
+There is the Memorial of the Battle of Tobitschau near Hradecký rybník.